-- 67.1 Employees have access to 10 days paid domestic and family violence leave per calendar year. - 67.2 This leave is non-cumulative and able to be taken in part-days, single days, or consecutive days. - 67.3 Leave is to be available for employees experiencing domestic and family violence, for purposes including: - i. seeking safe accommodation; - ii. attending medical, legal, police or counselling appointments relating to their experience of domestic and family violence;
+- 67.1 Employees have access to 10 days paid domestic and family violence leave per calendar year. - 67.2 This leave is non-cumulative and able to be taken in part-days, single days, or consecutive days. - 67.3 Leave is to be available for employees experiencing domestic and family violence, for purposes including: - a) seeking safe accommodation; - b) attending medical, legal, police or counselling appointments relating to their experience of domestic and family violence; - c) attending court and other legal proceedings relating to their experience of domestic and family violence; - d) organising alternative care or education arrangements for their children; or - e) other related purposes approved by the Employer.

-- iii. attending court and other legal proceedings relating to their experience of domestic and family violence: - iv. organising alternative care or education arrangements for their children; or - iv. other related purposes approved by the Employer. - 67.4 The Employer will need to be satisfied, on reasonable grounds, that Domestic and Family Violence has occurred and may require evidence presented in the form of: - i. an agreed document issued by either Police Force, a Court, a Domestic Violence Support Service or Lawyer; or - ii. a provisional, interim or final Apprehended Violence Order (AVO), certificate of conviction or family law injunction; or - iii. a medical certificate. - 67.5 Personal information concerning Domestic and Family Violence will be kept confidential by the Employer.
-The Employer will only disclose information to other parties, such as the Police Force, where required by law. - 67.6 The Employer will consider any request from an Employee experiencing Domestic and Family Violence for: - (i). changes to their hours of work; - (ii). relocation to alternate locations should suitable work be available; - (iii). changes to telephone, email and other contact details; - (iv). changes to duties, should such changes be practical; and - (v). any other reasonable measure to assist the employee.
+- 67.2 The Employer will need to be satisfied, on reasonable grounds, that Domestic and Family Violence has occurred and may require evidence presented in the form of: - a) an agreed document issued by either Police Force, a Court, a Domestic Violence Support Service or Lawyer; or - b) a provisional, interim or final Apprehended Violence Order (AVO), certificate of conviction or family law injunction; or - c) a medical certificate. - 67.3 Personal information concerning Domestic and Family Violence will be kept confidential by the Employer.
+The Employer will only disclose information to other parties, such as the Police Force, where required by law. - 67.4 The Employer will consider any request from an Employee experiencing Domestic and Family Violence for: - a) changes to their hours of work; - b) relocation to alternate locations should suitable work be available; - c) changes to telephone, email and other contact details; - d) changes to duties, should such changes be practical; and - e) any other reasonable measure to assist the Employee.